kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

 There are some assumptions made to try and ensure it will work on your openstack cluster.

 * floating-ips are used for access, but you can have masters and nodes that don't use floating-ips if needed.
-You need currently at least 1 floating ip, which we would suggest is used on a master.
+You need currently at least 1 floating ip, which needs to be used on a master.
+If using more than one, at least one should be on a master for bastions to work fine.
 * you already have a suitable OS image in glance
 * you already have both an internal network and a floating-ip pool created
 * you have security-groups enabled